francescocastelli/aa-project/README.md

 #### Asymptotic analysis
 In the implementation of LEXM we are sure that each vertex is examined only once per search, leading to a searching time of O(e).
 The search is execute for n times, thus:

-**Time complexity**: O( n * e ), where n is the number of nodes and e is the number of edges of G.
+**Time complexity**: O( n * e ), where n is the number of nodes and e is the number of edges of G.\
 **Space complexity**: O( n + e )

 ### LEXP and perfect orderings
-This algorithm will generate a perfect ordering $\alpha$ for a graph G, if G has any perfect orderings.
-Otherwise is not guaranteed that $\alpha$ will be even minimal.
+This algorithm will generate a perfect ordering α for a graph G, if G has any perfect orderings.
+Otherwise is not guaranteed that α will be even minimal.

-Pseudo-algorithm:
+**Pseudo-algorithm:**

  1. Assign the empty label to all nodes
  2. For i = n step -1 until 1\
 	 2a.
-Select an unnumbered vertex with largest label\ 2b.
+Select an unnumbered vertex with largest label\
+	 2b.
 Assign to v the order i\
 	 2c.
-Update2 (see below)\
+Update2 (see below)

 A very efficient implementation can be found by modifying the update statement of LEXM by observing that if G is perfect and $\alpha$ is a lexicographical ordering, then the **fill-in set of G is empty,** and by Lemma 6, pag.
 18, we know that the labels of a vertex in the final graph can be simply found from the monotonely adjacent set of the vertex itself.